 Due to their peaceful nature, it makes a lot of sense if they are kept together with tank mates that are equally quiet and peaceful.
-For example, Japanese trapdoor snail, Ramshorn snail, Nerite snails, Malaysian Trumpet snails even Rabbit Snail.
+For example, Japanese trapdoor snails, Ramshorn snails, Nerite snails, Malaysian Trumpet snails, Black Devil Snails even Rabbit Snails.

 Concerning the fish species and some natural enemies, Mystery snail should not be kept with Botia lohacata, Cichlids, Loaches and Goldfish.
 Also, keep Mystery snail away from all types of Crayfish (even Dwarf Mexican crayfish) and even some types of predatory shrimp such as Macrobrachium family.
 All of them can be very aggressive towards the snails.

 Keep in mind that some fish do not feed on the snails but eat the exposed eyestalks or tentacles tissues.
 Ensure you detect this kind of damage to the mystery snails for them to be removed.